 There is a symbiosis between many of the Sentinels and their home worlds.
 The Karbarrans must touch their sekiton ore or flower peat to energize it.
 The Garudans can commune in a spirit world induced by the atmosphere.
 The Haydonites serve planet Haydon IV and can seemingly plug into it.
 The Spheresians can blend into the stone of their planet.
 Obviously, the Invid were telepathically linked to a central consciousness and possibly linked to the Flower of Life and Optera itself.
 This may all be a metaphor for humanity’s relationship with Earth.
 By default, these alien races seem to imply micronians share a similar unique bond with Earth.
 This may be evidenced by the emotional impact of the SDF-1 falling to Earth after destroying Dolza’s fortress in Episode 27.
 For the exhausted SDF-1, the spoils of war are the comfort and safety of Earth.
 The ultimate victory was the return home.

 In conclusion, Robotech seems to embody an environmental agenda through symbolism, imagery, plot, and direct dialogue of the characters.
 Progress is shown to not be inherently positive or beneficial.
 For all the technological advancements generated by the Flower of Life, the characters are left to ponder if their past natural original state was counterintuitively the more advanced existence.
 Was the entire journey of the Flower of Life a folly?
-From Zor to Optera to protoculture to the Regis’ transfiguration, the original state was returned to as the micronians end up right back where they started from.
+Progressing through the plot elements of Episodes 1 to 85 from Zor to Optera to protoculture to the Regis’ transfiguration, the original state was returned to as the micronians end up right back where they started from.
 The micronians are almost an Invid surrogate or doppelganger.
 As the Invid were once in harmony on Optera and strive to return to that primitive state, so the Regis returns the micronians to their pre-protoculture way of life and now relatively harmonious existence with Earth.
-At this point in micronian history, Global Civil War seems quaint and passé.
+At this point in micronian history, global war seems quaint and passé.
 The story arc of the micronians over episodes 1 to 85 and the Invid over episodes 61 to 85 are allegories for Adam and Eve.
 Earth and especially Optera were utopian Gardens of Eden until the Regis befriended Zor and the micronians discovered protoculture.
 An underlying theme may be the human animal, while a product of nature, is tragically flawed and destroys its habitat with technology and war.
-Intelligence may be the primary flaw.
+Hominid intelligence may be the primary flaw.
 The zenith of Invid culture may have been its once primitive and isolated state prior to outside contact.
-In this sense, the Invid may be symbolic of the Japanese creators of Robotech’s source material as they are a homogeneous island nation.
+In this sense, the Invid may be symbolic of the Japanese creators of Robotech’s source material as Japan is a homogeneous island nation.
 The Invid and the Japanese live in peace on their territory and outside influence is disruptive.
 Robotech suggests the natural world is a concept of great importance and is more than just a place, location, setting, or background.
 Earth is home, and… there’s no place like home.